jhauga/data-conversion-test/README.md

 There are no safe guards if you ```make full``` test and use repos with large amounts of data so be mindful of possible build sizes for test.

-### View resulte
-1. If final test repo is uploaded to Github:
-   - To see outputs from test [click here](https://jhauga.github.io/htmlpreview.github.com/?https://github.com/CHANGE_USER/CHANGE_REPO/blob/main/index.html).
-2. If final test remains local use method for localhost:
-   - For example - ```php -S localhost:8000```
+## INSTRUCTIONS
 ### Local Test Instructions
+1. Make repo based on this template repo.
-1. Upload test files that will be converted to data/quick-test directories.
+2. Upload test files that will be converted to data/quick-test directories.
-   - gen - gneral files tested
+   - gen - general files tested
    - unq - any unique or focus files tested
-2. Make repo based on this template repo.
 3. Read and agree to terms in USAGE_AGREEMENT.md.
 Either:
    - ``` cat USAGE_AGREEMENT.md ```
    - Click [link to file](https://github.com/jhauga/data-conversion-tool/blob/master/USAGE_AGREEMENT.md)